 At the present time the Committee does not take into account non-financial factors when selecting, retaining, or realising its investments.
-The Committee understand the Fund is not able to exclude investments in order to pursue boycotts, divestment and sanctions against foreign nations and UK defence industries, other than where formal legal sanctions, embargoes and restrictions have been put in place by the Government.

 To date, the Fund's approach to Social investments has largely been to delegate this to their underlying investment managers as part of their overall ESG duties.
 The Fund's managers report on this matter as part of the Fund's annual ESG review.